nxproject/node/README.md

 * **Jose E. Gonzalez jr.** - *All that you see here*

-The reason for this is that the **make_genome** command packages the config.json as part of the genome (image) allowing for the DNA (CreateContainer) to have a Cmd that refers to the config.json, making each created worker bee use the same settings.

 ### A trivia question

 The DNA for a worker bee is **processor**.
 Why?